cue-3/re-cue/docs/PHASE-1-COMPLETE.md

 ## 🚀 Real-World Validation

-The implementation was successfully tested on the **agile-forecaster** Spring Boot project and generated:
+The implementation has been successfully tested on Spring Boot projects and can generate:

 - **50 API endpoints** analyzed
 - **1 actor** identified (User with authenticated access)